szimonisz/biscuit-wifi/README.md

 ## udp-recv.c:

 A C program that sniffs a designated port (4210) for UDP packets, parses and displays them as a string.
-Enables the user to access and observe the Euler angles provided by the Biscuit in real time.
+Enables the user to access and observe the Euler angles provided by the Biscuit in real time - over a Wifi connection.

 (A modified version of Paul Krzyzanowski's [demo-udp-03](https://www.cs.rutgers.edu/~pxk/417/notes/sockets/demo-udp-03.html))